btmartin721/construct_pipeline/README.md

 conda install -n r_env -c r r-foreach
 ```

-conStruct and optparse are not available through conda, so you will have to install them within R:
+conStruct is not available through conda, so you will have to install it within R; also I had better luck installing optparse using install.packages as well:

 ```
 R
 install.packages("optparse", repos="https://cran.r-project.org")
 install.packages("conStruct", repos="https://cran.r-project.org")
 ```

-I have also included an R.yml file that you can use to install the R packages available on conda.
-But you'll still need to install conStruct and optparse using install.packages()

 ### runConstruct.R options